RITlug/teleirc/docs/config-file-glossary.rst

 ####################

 This page is a glossary of different settings in the ``env.example`` configuration file.
-The values shown for the settings are their defaults.
+All values shown are the default settings.
 This glossary is intended for advanced users.